sylvestersetio/GettingAndCleaningData/README and Codebook.md

     .freq() = frequency
     angle. = Angle

-The code will then create summary statistic through grouping by and summarizing across everything and based on mean.
+The code will then create summary statistic through grouping by Subject and Activity and summarizing across everything and based on mean.
 The code will then create text file named "FinalProject_Problem5.txt".